PhD and EdD Examiners

 The following recommendations can be made

-- The candidate be awarded the degree of Doctor of Philosophy subject to satisfactory completion of specified amendments and/or satisfactory performance in the oral examination
+- The candidate be awarded the degree of Doctorate subject to satisfactory completion of specified amendments and/or satisfactory performance in the oral examination

-- The candidate be invited to revise and resubmit the thesis for ex-examination prior to proceeding to the oral examination (note that this option can only be offered on one occasion)
+- The candidate be invited to revise and resubmit the thesis for re-examination prior to proceeding to the oral examination (note that this option can only be offered on one occasion)

 - no degree be awarded to the candidate